Laravel-Lang/common/docs/installation/upgrade-guide/laravel-lang.md

 # From `laravel-lang/*`

 ::: tip
-Check the version of the framework and PHP against the [compatibility](../compatibility/common.md) table.
+Check the version of the framework and PHP against the [support policy](../../prologue/releases.md) table.
 :::

 First remove the old dependencies: